Ahmad791/Virtual-whiteboard/README.txt

 the screenshot, if blue display the board, if black display screen.
 note: The code uses the transformation matrix to get the exact index location on the board.
 note: color white not blue for now.

+note: The current version does not work on mac, we are working on it.